by Editorial Staff and Contributors

 The wound will be measured.
 A pattern of the wound will be traced and outlined over the donor site.
 The donor tissue will be removed with a scalpel or special harvesting machine.

 The graft will be placed on the damaged site.
-It will be fastened with stitches or staples.
+It will be attached with stitches or staples.

-Harvesting skin grafts can be painful.
+Removing skin grafts can be painful.
 Anesthesia will prevent pain during surgery.
-Pain and discomfort after the procedure can be managed with medications.
+Pain and discomfort after the procedure can be managed with medicine.

 When you get home, you will need to: